strosz/com.northernrogue.cccp.spacetimedbserver/README.md

 ## Features

 🚀 **Silent Server and One-Click Server Management**
-   - Start your local SpacetimeDB server silently in about three seconds.
+   - Start your local WSL SpacetimeDB server silently in about three seconds.
    - Automatic pre-requisite checks ensure a smooth start.
    - No extra command-line windows needed!